This post may contain affiliate links. As an Amazon.com Associate I earn from qualifying purchases. Find full disclosures here.

 You may be wondering what is the importance of pumping in the middle of the night in the first place?

 Here are 3 examples on why it may be important to maintain your pumping at night routine.

 - Going too long in-between breast pumping session will surely negatively impact your breast milk supply, especially if you are under 6 months postpartum.

 - Allowing your breasts to go un-expressed for more than 4 hours at a time can lead to engorgement and potentially clogged milk ducts.

 - Prolactin levels tend to be the highest during these late night/early morning hours and so you may yield much more milk at night than during the day.
 Which is an added benefit – especially if you struggle with low milk supply.

 As you saw above, the benefits of maintaining your middle of the night pumping sessions are many and the consequences of not doing so can be dangerous to your health and detrimental to your milk supply.

 How to Make Pumping at Night Easier

 If you’ve been exclusively breast pumping for a while – congratulations, you are a pump-star mama!
-(Grab yourself my free bundle of printable pump awards!)
+(Grab yourself a free digital bundle of pump awards!)